team-leevio/happy-elementor-addons/readme.txt

 * **[Advanced Slider](https://demo.happyaddons.com/elementor-advanced-slider-widget-demo/)** – Bored with your typical sliders?
 Try our advanced slider.
 Create mesmerizing slides within your Sites using it.
-You can add premade sections to your slides of the advanced slider.
+You can add pre-made sections to your slides of the advanced slider.
 So you have the full freedom to design any kind of design within the advanced slider widget.
 * **[Happy Mega Menu](https://demo.happyaddons.com/elementor-happy-mega-menu-widget-demo/)** – Struggling with large-scale menu items?
 Happy Mega Menu is the best solution to your problems.
 You can create mega menus like Adidas, Dribbble, Puma, Invision, etc. Mega Menus is a game-changing item for websites.
 You can create eye-catchy menu items with the megamenu.
 This Mega Menu widget will help you achieve any type of mega menu that is impossible with the default defalt menu items.
 Also, you can use our Mega Menu widget to design a simple nav menu for your website.
 So don’t miss the chance to have a powerful mega menu in your widget package.
 Before buying the happy addons to get the happy mega menu in your element pack, we request you to look into the demo designs for the mega menu widget.
 * **[One Page Navigation Widget](https://demo.happyaddons.com/elementor-one-page-navigation-widget-demo/)** – Our one-page navigation widget will help you create lucrative one page nav content for your site.
 It has 9 design controls with a smooth scrolling option.
 You can show any kind of design within the one page nav widget.
 This One Page Navigation Widget is usually used to show multiple contents within one page with a floating navigation menu.
 * **[Unfold Widget](https://demo.happyaddons.com/elementor-unfold-widget-demo/)** – You can organize and save space on your webpage with Happy Addons Unfold Widget.
 This widget will help you create interactive content along with neat and clean web pages.
 Moreover, you can unfold the content with a click or mouse hover action.
 We have created amazing unfold widget demos for you.
 So before trying the widget, we like to request you to check the demos.